FAQ (Clinical Rotations)

-During the second year, the class is broken down into 13 clinical rotation groups of equivalent size (class size/13).
-Each group then chooses a group sequence (one through 13) that has been assigned a schedule of its upcoming third-year and fourth-year rotations.
-Historically, each class has self-selected their group composition and group rotation number.
+During the second year, the class is broken down into 12 clinical rotation groups of equivalent size (class size/12).
+Each group then chooses a group sequence (one through 12) that has been assigned a schedule of its upcoming third-year and fourth-year rotations.
+Bradenton students will be assigned a core site in one of the Florida sites.

 No. Once your selection is finalized (generally by the middle of second-year classes), your third-year and fourth-year rotations must be completed during the scheduled time periods of the assigned sequence.

 This master list is compiled on a yearly basis by the Associate Dean of Clinical Education and it consists of hospitals, clinics, and physicians who have, through an affiliation agreement, accepted to train a specified number of LECOM students on a year-long or four-week rotational basis.
 The master list is available on the Clinical Education tab on the portal.